Grammar: Advanced Punctuation

 b) I have invited Dara, my friend from work; Sam, my cousin; and Vanna, my neighbour.

-Answer: b.
-This is a complex list, so semicolons are needed for clarity. - Which sentence uses the semicolon correctly with a transitional word?
+→ Answer: b.
+This is a complex list, so semicolons are needed for clarity. - Which sentence is correct?

 a) The cafe was closed, however, we found another one.